-- identifying significant liquidity risks for the Entity; - the formulation of the strategic principles the Entity must observe in managing each of these risks; - defining significant metrics for each risk; - setting appetite, tolerance and, as the case may be, recovery thresholds within the RAF; - establishing management and control procedures for each of the risks, including mechanisms of systematic internal and external reporting; - defining a stress testing framework and a Liquidity Contingency Plan to ensure that liquidity risk is managed accordingly in situations of moderate and serious crisis; and

-Recovery Planning framework, in which scenarios and measures are devised for stress conditions.
+- Identification of significant liquidity risks for the Group; - formulating the strategic principles the Group must observe when managing each of these risks; - defining significant metrics for each risk; - setting appetite, tolerance and, as the case may be, recovery thresholds within the RAF; - establishing management and control procedures for each of the risks, including mechanisms of systematic internal and external reporting; - defining a stress testing framework and a Liquidity Contingency Plan to ensure that liquidity risk is managed accordingly in situations of moderate and serious crisis; - and a Recovery Planning framework, in which scenarios and measures are devised for stress conditions.

-In particular, the Entity holds specific strategies with regard to: i) management of intraday liquidity risk; ii) management of the short-term liquidity; iii) management of sources of financing/concentrations; iv) management of liquid assets; and v) management of collateralised assets.
-Similarly, the Entity has procedures to minimise liquidity risks in stress conditions through i) the early detection of the circumstances through which it can be generated; ii) minimising negative impacts; and iii) sound management to overcome a potential crisis situation.
+In particular, the Group holds specific strategies with regard to: i) management of intraday liquidity risk; ii) management of the short-term liquidity; iii) management of sources of financing/concentrations; iv) management of liquid assets; and v) management of collateralised assets.
+Similarly, the Group has procedures to minimise liquidity risks in stress conditions through i) the early detection of the circumstances through which it can be generated; ii) minimising negative impacts; and iii) sound management to overcome a potential crisis situation.